Kong/docs.konghq.com/app/enterprise/2.1.x/property-reference.md

 **Description:**

-Comma separated list of Admin emails to receive notifications.
+Comma-separated list of Admin emails to receive notifications.

 **Example :**